Projektgrupp17/RFID-transceiver/README.md

 ## Todo
 - Implement more sophisticated solutions for rescan and protocol rotation.
-- Implement solution recognizing RFID tags leaving and entering the environment.
 - Expand current configuration possibilities.
 - More documentation, tests and comments.